Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A designated area that celebrates southern Appalachian culture and tradition.

-📍 Google Maps | 👉 Browse Asheville Hotels on Booking
+📍 Google Maps | 👉 Browse Hotels Near Blue Ridge National Heritage Area on Hotels.com

-The Appalachian Mountains have a rich history—one of arts, crafts, culture, and music tradition, as well as natural beauty that’s worth protecting.
+The Appalachian Mountains have a rich history — one of arts, crafts, culture, and music tradition, as well as natural beauty that’s worth protecting.

 Throughout the 25 most western counties in North Carolina, you’ll find everything that makes this region unique.
 Think farmers markets and gem mines, Appalachian art and folklore, and unique mountain towns.